Efficient Asynchronous Byzantine Agreement without Private Setups

-{\bf Constructing $\elect$ without private setup}.
-Our $\elect$ protocol is formally shown in Alg. \ref{alg:elect}, and it has three main logic phases that can be explained as follows: \begin{enumerate} \item {\em Committing largest VRF} (Line 1-4).
-In this phase, each party firstly executes the code of $\coin$ protocol, and obtains the speculative largest VRF evaluation seen in its view, i.e., get $\cmax=(\ell^*,r^*,\pi^*)$ where $\ell^*$ represents that this largest VRF is computed by which party, and $r^*$ and $\pi^*$ are the VRF evaluation and proof, respectively.
-After that, the party broadcasts $\cmax$ to commit the largest VRF evaluation in its view.
-Here Bracha's reliable broadcasts ($\CBC$) \cite{bracha1987asynchronous} are used to prevent from committing different speculative largest VRF to distinct parties. \item {\em Voting on how to output} (Line 5-13).
-After a party receives $n-f$ $\CBC$ outputs that include a valid VRF evaluation-proof, it checks if there exists a $\CBC$ output that: (i) it carries a VRF evaluation same to the majority of $n-f$ $\CBC$ outputs', and (ii) it also carries the largest VRF evaluation among all $n-f$ VRF evaluations received from $\CBC$s.
-If such an element exists, the party takes a ``snapshot'' of these $n-f$ $\CBC$s outputs to form $G^*$, then it sends $\VOTE(\ID, G^*)$ to all parties and activates $\ABA$ with input 1, otherwise, it activates $\ABA$ with input 0. \item {\em Output decision} (Line 14-17).
-If $\ABA$ outputs 1, each party waits for any $\VOTE(\ID, G^*)$ message\footnote[3]{Remark that we use the $\VOTE(\ID, G^*)$ message for presentation brevity.
-Actually, a party does not have to send and wait $\VOTE$ message, because we can specify some quite involved ``rules'' used by the honest parties to check their local set $G$ to decide output upon $\ABA$ returns 1.} that carries a $G^*$ such that (i) $G^*$ is a subset of its received $\CBC$ outputs and (ii) there exists $r^*$ that is the largest and majority VRF evaluation among all elements in $G^*$, then it outputs $(r^* \bmod n) +1$.
+{\bf Constructing $\elect$}.
+Our a reasonably fair random $\elect$ protocol is formally shown in Alg. \ref{alg:elect}, and it has three main steps that proceeds as follows: \begin{enumerate} \item {\em Committing the largest VRF} (Line 1-4).
+Each party firstly runs the code of $\coin$ protocol, and obtains the speculate largest VRF's evaluation seen in its view, i.e., get $\cmax=(\hat{\ell}, r_{\hat{\ell}}, \pi_{\hat{\ell}})$, where $\hat{\ell}$ represents that this speculative largest VRF is evaluated by which party, and $r_{\hat{\ell}}$ and $\pi_{\hat{\ell}}$ are the VRF evaluation and proof, respectively.
+After that, the party broadcasts $\cmax$ to commit this speculative largest VRF evaluation.
+Here Bracha's reliable broadcasts ($\CBC$) \cite{bracha1987asynchronous} are used to prevent the corrupted parties from committing different speculative largest VRF to distinct parties. \item {\em Voting on how to output} (Line 5-13).
+A party can eventually output in $n-f$ $\CBC$s, each of which can return a valid VRF evaluation-proof pair (which can be verified because the needed $seed$ can be waited from $\seedgen$ protocols).
+Then, the party checks if there exists a $\CBC$ output s.t. (i) it carries a VRF evaluation same to the majority of $n-f$ $\CBC$ outputs', and (ii) it also carries the largest VRF evaluation among all $n-f$ VRF evaluations received from $\CBC$s.
+If such an element exists, the party activates $\ABA$ with input 1, otherwise, it activates $\ABA$ with input 0. \item {\em Output decision} (Line 14-17).
+If $\ABA$ outputs 1, then each party waits for that there exists a $(n-f)$-sized subset $G^*$ of all valid speculative largest VRFs received from $\CBC$s, s.t. there exists $r^*$ that is the largest and majority VRF evaluation among all VRFs in $G^*$, then it outputs $(r^* \bmod n) +1$.
 If $\ABA$ outputs 0, all parties would output a default index, e.g., 1.

 \end{enumerate}